The Best TVs For 2020

 - Smart TV

-- A few user complaints about ads in the apps hub
+- Ads in the apps hub

 To be honest with you, anything at the 70 and above range, you’ll really just want to go with a 4k model.
 That’s because with a screen that big, the image gets stretched.